aryansanan/gpscountryfinder/README.md

 gps.py = my main.py here

-**Script has some error handling for formatting on csv file however if possible*8
+**Script has some error handling for formatting on csv file however if possible**

 col 1 =
 lat